All posts

 If you’re experiencing symptoms related to thyroid issues, make sure to speak to your primary care provider and make an appointment as soon as possible.
 Circle Medical’s telehealth doctors can make the thyroid diagnosis and treatment process as convenient as possible.

 Instead of dealing with in-person appointments and waiting for appointments to open up, Circle Medical offers same-day appointments.
 Using our mobile app, you can get care from the comfort of your home.
-Our primary care providers can evaluate your symptoms, provide diagnoses and prescribe medication if medically appropriate.
+Our primary care providers can evaluate your symptoms, provide diagnoses, and prescribe medication if medically appropriate.
 They may order blood work or refer you to a convenient nearby specialist to confirm diagnoses.

 Get Treatment with Circle Medical